Adventure (1980 video game): Development

 A second prototype was completed near the end of 1978, with only about eight rooms, a single dragon, and two objects.
-Robinett recognized that it demonstrated his design goals, but was boring.
+Robinett recognized that it demonstrated his design goals but was boring.
 He put the game aside for a few months and came back with additional ideas, finishing it by June 1979.
-Two changes were the possibility of being eaten by the dragon and resetting the avatar, and the addition of the sword object with which to kill the dragon.
-Robinett found that the various possibilities that arose from this combination of elements improved the excitement of the game, and subsequently made three dragons, reusing the same source code for the behavior of all three.
+Three of these changes were the dragon being able to eat the avatar, the ability to "resurrect" the avatar, and the addition of the sword object with which to kill the dragon.
+Robinett found that the possibilities that arose from this combination of elements improved the excitement of the game, and he subsequently made three dragons, reusing the same source code for the behavior of all three.
 The magnet was created to work around a potential situation where the player could irretrievably drop an object into a wall space.

-To develop the plot for the game, Robinett worked with Steve Harding, the author for nearly all Atari 2600 game manuals at that time.
+To develop the game's plot, Robinett worked with Steve Harding, the author for nearly all Atari 2600 game manuals at that time.
 Harding developed most of the plot after playing the game, with Robinett revising elements where he saw fit.
-Robinett states that he had come up with the names for the three dragons and offered a friend's suggestion for naming the bat "Knubberrub".
+Robinett invented names for all three dragons and used a friend's suggestion for naming the bat "Knubberrub", although the bat's name never made it into the game's official documentation.

 Robinett submitted the source code for Adventure to Atari management in June 1979 and soon left Atari.
-Atari released the game in early 1980.
+Atari released the game in March 1980.

 Easter egg

 Generally defined as a "message, trick, or unusual behavior hidden inside a computer program by its creator", the Easter egg concept was popularized by Adventure, influenced by the corporate culture at Atari.
-After Atari's acquisition by Warner Communications in 1976, there was a culture clash between the executives from New York, and the Californian programmers who were more laid back.
-Atari removed the names of game developers from their products, as a means to prevent competitors from identifying and recruiting Atari's programmers.
-This also was used as a means to deny the developers a bargaining chip in any negotiations they may have with management, according to Robinett.
+After Atari's acquisition by Warner Communications in 1976, there was a culture clash between the executives from New York and the Californian programmers who were more laid back.
+Atari removed the names of game developers from their products as a means to prevent competitors from identifying and recruiting Atari's programmers.
+This also was used as a means to deny the developers a bargaining chip in any negotiations they had with management.
 These attitudes led to the departure of several programmers; notably, David Crane, Larry Kaplan, Alan Miller, and Bob Whitehead all left Atari due to lack of recognition and royalty payments, and formed Activision as a third-party 2600 developer, making many hit games in competition with Atari.

-Unknown to anyone else, Robinett embedded his name in his game in the form of a hidden and virtually inaccessible room displaying the text "Created by Warren Robinett", inspired by popular rumors that the Beatles had hidden messages in songs.
-In 2015, Robinett recalled the message as a means of self-promotion, noting that Atari had paid him only around US$22,000 per year without any royalties, while Atari would sell one million units of a game at US$25 apiece.
+Unknown to anyone else, Robinett, inspired by popular rumors that the Beatles had hidden messages in songs, embedded his name in his game in the form of a hidden and virtually inaccessible room displaying the text "Created by Warren Robinett".
+In 2015, Robinett recalled the message had been a means of self-promotion, noting that Atari had paid him only around US$22,000 per year without any royalties while selling one million units of the game at US$25 each.
 This secret is one of the earliest known Easter eggs in a video game.